karayabin/universe-snapshot/universe/Ling/SicTools/README.md

 History Log
 ------------------

+- 1.5.2 -- 2019-12-09

+    - check commit

+- 1.5.1 -- 2019-12-09

+    - update HotServiceResolver->getService, now throws an exception if a non callable is passed for the methods or methods_collection property

+- 1.5.0 -- 2019-11-06

+    - the instance property now accepts custom notation

 - 1.4.5 -- 2019-07-18

     - update docTools documentation, add links to source code for classes and methods